Defining “User-generated Content”

 It could be a selfie, a review, an unboxing, or a response to a CTA issued by your brand (#BodenByMe, for example) – user-generated content is authentically produced content made by a user or customer of your brand, without solicitation (i.e. not a prearranged piece of influencer content).

-Never has it been more difficult to capture and nurture a shopper’s attention online.
+Never has it been more difficult to capture and nurture a shopper’s attention online (read our Trends Report, created in collaboration with the IMRG, for details on just how difficult).

 Sure, we’re all spending more time online … but that’s as true for businesses investing in their digital marketing strategy (i.e. your competitors) as it is for consumers.

 Competition for online share of wallet means a rising cost per acquisition, and a rising cost per acquisition means more and more demands made of marketing teams.
-A brand has to stand out, offer an experience compelling enough to hold that attention, and needs content that can inspire a user in every channel, no matter what stage of the buyer journey they’re at.
+A brand has to stand out, offer an experience compelling enough to hold that attention, and needs content that can inspire a user in every channel (think social media, email, website, even the link in bio!) no matter what stage of the buyer journey they’re at.

 (And yep – brands need that content, like, yesterday.)